ooanishoo/toy-robot-challenge/README.md

 └── tsconfig.json
 ```

-### Run JEST Tests
+## Running Tests

 - Run `npm install` to install package dependencies.
 - Run `npm test` to run tests

-### Run Robot Simulation
+## Running Robot Simulation
 - Run `npm install` to install package dependencies.
-- Run `npm run simulation` to start robot simulation.
+- Run `npm run simulation` to start the robot simulation.
 This will run examples:
   - **simulation-1**
   - **simulation-2**
   - **simulation-3**
   - **simulation-4**

-  *Note: simulation-1, simulation-2, simulation-3, simulation-4 are test command files in `src/tests/data` folder.
+  *Note: simulation-1, simulation-2, simulation-3, and simulation-4 are test command files in the `src/tests/data` folder.
 You can modify the commands inside these files to test different outcomes.*

 - Run `npm start` *./any-command-file*.